cromlyngames/roll_for_hooves/roll_a_demon.md

 6 | insecurity | protect champion | abstract

-Detailed table - use different rolls for motivation and motif
+Detailed table - Roll two six sided dice and choose according to the coordinates you rolled.
+Use different rolls for motivation and motif

 Roll | Demonic Circle | Motivation || motif/too many...
 --- | --- | --- | --- |---